-Approximately 52 percent of the area of the Bedwell-Ursus-Bulson planning unit has been identified by the Ahousaht First Nation to be of cultural significance.
+Approximately 44 percent of the area of the Fortune Channel planning unit has been identified by the Tla-o-qui-aht and Ahousaht First Nations as having cultural significance.
 Consistent with traditional knowledge, culturally important areas are not designated as "reserves".
-Instead, the designation "culturally significant" indicates that the Ahousaht consultation process must be engaged in order to initiate any development proposals (please refer to section 2.3.1 of this volume).
+Rather, the designation "culturally significant" indicates that the Ahousaht and Tla-o-qui-aht consultation processes must be engaged in order to initiate any development proposals (please refer to section 2.3.1 of this volume).
 Based on the cultural significance and sensitivity of the area in question, the consultation process will determine the compatibility of the development proposal with First Nations rights and interests.
-The process will also identify the special conditions, considerations and procedures to be met and followed should the development proceed.
+The process will also identify whether special conditions, considerations or procedures are recommended if the development proposal were to proceed.